China's Alibaba buys into supermarket chain Sanjiang Shopping

-HONG KONG China's e-commerce giant Alibaba Group Holding Ltd (BABA.N) plans to invest 2.1 billion yuan ($305 million) in supermarket chain Sanjiang Shopping Club Co Ltd (601116.SS) to further expand its retail presence.
+HONG KONG China's e-commerce giant Alibaba Group Holding Ltd plans to invest 2.1 billion yuan ($305 million) in supermarket chain Sanjiang Shopping Club Co Ltd to further expand its retail presence.

 Sanjiang said announcements it had made about Alibaba's investment had prompted the Shanghai stock exchange to ask whether Alibaba will ultimately seek control.
 Sanjiang's shares were suspended on Nov.
 8 and will resume trading on Nov.
 21.